siyamsarker/WireShield/README.md

   - Currently, you need to revoke the client and recreate it with a new expiration date.
 Direct expiration modification may be added in a future update.

 - What happens to expired clients?
-  - They are automatically removed (peer configuration and all files) when the menu loads or when you manually run the expiration check.
+  - They are automatically removed (peer configuration and all files) by a daily cron job at 00:00, or immediately when you run the manual expiration check (menu option 5).

 - Where are client configs saved?
   - In the invoking user's home (root or sudo user), typically `/root` or `/home/<user>`.